-We were deeply saddened to read about a fatal bear encounter that occurred in Colorado and the ensuing fatal response.
+We were deeply saddened by a fatal bear encounter that occurred in Colorado and the ensuing fatal response.
 Though most bear encounters are nonviolent, this one was truly tragic.
 A woman was killed, and a 10-year-old female bear and her two yearling cubs found nearby were later killed.
 We must learn from these terrible situations.
 Fortunately, there are ways we can keep ourselves and bears safe from incidents like this.

 Everything about this situation was tragic.
 A woman’s life was of course cut short, but so were the bears’ lives.
 While we wish the situation had been handled differently, and some other nonlethal solution had been pursued, encounters like this are difficult situations, without easy solutions.